 Your NOC team understands your IT infrastructure and manages all aspects of it.
 In the event that an IT infrastructure problem is detected, your NOC team corrects the issue.
 Furthermore, your NOC team tracks IT infrastructure performance data and uses this information to identify improvement areas.
-With this data at its disposal, your NOC team can find ways to enhance your IT infrastructure and maximize its performance.
+With this data, your NOC team can find ways to enhance your IT infrastructure and maximize its performance.

 3. IT Incident Identification and Resolution

 Your NOC team keeps an eye out for IT incidents that otherwise disrupt your enterprise’s everyday operations.
 The team watches for security vulnerabilities and other issues that could lead to a cyberattack or data breach.
 Your NOC team also has incident management processes, protocols, and procedures in place to immediately mitigate incidents.
-That way, your NOC team can resolve an incident as quickly as possible, thereby limiting its impact on your enterprise and its stakeholders.
+Your NOC team can resolve incident as quickly as possible, thereby limiting its impact on your enterprise and its stakeholders.

 4. Data Backup and Storage

 Your NOC team collects enterprise data and stores it safely.
 It ensures that this information is secure and limits data access to authorized users.
 The team also backs up data regularly and maintains copies of data sets off site.
-This enables your enterprise to speed up its recovery in the event that it experiences an incident that causes widespread data loss.
+This makes it possible for your business to recover more quickly in the case of a major data loss catastrophe.